census-instrumentation/opencensus-website/content/guides/gRPC/Java.md

 ## Instrumentation

-To gain insights to our service, we'll add trace and metrics instrumentation as follows
+To gain insights to our service, we'll add trace and metrics instrumentation as follows:

 ### Instrumenting the server